Posts Tagged ‘Oregon Pizza’

 The menu crows about “dough made fresh daily”, and it showed.
 Although the crust was thicker than my usual preference, it passed the test of being crispy and chewy at the same time.
 The crush holds the toppings well, has a minimum of “hang” and in general, the pie, cheese and toppings hold together well during the consuming part of the experience.

-Cheese was real, ample, and nicely stretchy.
+Cheese was real, ample, and had nice “pull.”

-The pie was amply packed with meat toppings, including large-size paper thin pepperoni slices, and a delightfully smoky linguicia (sic) (portugese sausage wiki reference).
+The pie was amply packed with meat toppings, including large paper thin pepperoni slices, and a delightfully smoky linguicia (sic) (portugese sausage wiki reference).
 The menu touted other meat toppings as sausage and ground beef, which were crumbled and indistinguishable from each other, but certainly not objectionable.
-I had skipped the mushroom offering, but included the black olives, which were thinly sliced and far more flavorful than the standard Lindsay’s one is used to finding on pizza.
+I had skipped the mushroom offering, but included the black olives, which were thinly sliced and far more flavorful than the standard Lindsay’s brand one is used to finding on pizza.

 The sauce leans towards the sweeter variety, again, not my first preference, but again, not overpowering enough to turn me against the pie.
 Herb usage was moderate and added to the overall experience.